SavourySnaX/RetroEditor/docfx/docs/developer-guide.md

 ### Adding pickups

 According to [Manic Miner Items](https://www.icemark.com/dataformats/manic/mmformat.htm#items) each level can have between 0 and 5 items.
 This means we need to limit the number of times an item can be placed.
-Items can also overlay ontop of background items (as their positions are stored seperately), although they are still placed on tile positions.
-We can use layers to implement this, by adding a second layer and using it only for pickups and limiting the number placed to 5.
-We will need a second tile palette, which is used for the item graphic as well as an empty background tile for erasing pick ups, and a counter label to indicate the number of items in use.
+Items can also overlay ontop of background items (as their positions are stored seperately - although according to the page they should not be placed ontop of other tiles).

 The graphic for the item is stored at offset 692-699, just the bitmap this time, the colours are stored in the item table.